lenaschimmel/sc2rf/README.md

   --verbose, -v         Print some more information, mostly
                         useful for debugging.

+  --ansi                Use only ASCII characters to be
+                        compatible with ansilove.

 An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-" or "-7").
 The limits are inclusive.